 |Publication status||Published - 10 Apr 2017|

 Sievenpiper, M., & Butt, P. (2017).
 Gamified Budgeting for the Management of Household Finances.
-Paper presented at International conference for Process Improvement, Research and Education, Southampton, United Kingdom.
+Paper presented at International Conference on Software Quality Managment 2017, Southampton, United Kingdom.